Article Page

 Content Summary

 A high card in Teen Patti is the lowest possible hand rank, occurring when your three cards contain no pair, no sequence, and no flush.
-In this case, the winner is determined by the single highest ranking card in the hand.
-If multiple players hold only high cards, the player with the highest card (Ace being the stronge...
+In this case, the winner is determined solely by the highest card value.
+If multiple players hold high card hands, the highest single card wins; if those are identical, the second high...

 Step Highlights